 This is the fatal flaw of CICO – there are two compartments where calories can go after being eaten, (Calories Out and Fat), not one.
 It is not a one compartment problem.

 CICO adherents believe you take calories in, subtract calories out and whatever is left over is dumped into fat stores like a potato into a sack.
 So, they believe that fat stores are essentially unregulated.
 Every night, like a store manager closing its books, they imagine the body counts up calories in, calories out and deposits the rest into the fat ‘bank’.
-Of course, nothing is further from the truth.
+Of course, the body is far more complex than that.

 How the body works

 That’s like saying that foods that are blue are the same – whether they are blueberries or blue raspberry Gatorade.
 The body doesn’t care about color, so why would I?
-In the same way, the body doesn’t give two sh**s about calories, so why should we?
+In the same way, the body doesn’t care about calories, so why should we?
 However, the body DOES care a lot about the hormonal response to the foods we just ate.

 Since we are eating more at that moment than can be used by the body, some of this food energy gets stored away, either as glycogen or fat.
 This is insulin’s role.
 It stores food energy through the processes of glycogen synthesis and de novo lipogenesis (making of new fat in the liver).